 Today we are opening up our online survey to everyone.
 The next keys will be sent on the basis of this survey.
-If you don’t fill it out, you won’t be getting a key.Sunday 25th of January 2015
+If you don’t fill it out, you won’t be getting a key.Friday 6th of March 2015

 USA — Today we are opening up our online survey to everyone.
 The next keys will be sent on the basis of this survey.
 If you don’t fill it out, you won’t be getting a key..
 This event was uncovered undoubtly at the worst timing possible admid the world watching.
 We have exclusive CONFIRMED report and are confident to release this news ot the public.
 The last question was asked for the first time, half in jest, on May 21, 2014, at a time when humanity first stepped into the light.
 The question came about as a result of a five dollar bet over highballs, and it happened this way: